Mazda RX-01

-Development and Design
+Development and design

-Courtesy of various tweaks to its design, the new engine still managed to produce 220 hp and 159 ft-lb of torque, which was not that far off the output of the FD.
+Courtesy of various tweaks to its design, the new engine still managed to produce 220 bhp and 159 lbft of torque, which was not that far off the output of the FD.
 It was mounted in a ‘front-midship’ position, where it was pushed back up against the firewall to aid weight distribution.
 The RX-01 was fitted with a five-speed manual gearbox, with power sent to the rear wheels.
-0-60 was achieved in around five seconds and the RX-01 could reach a top speed of around 140 mph.
+0-60 mph was achieved in around five seconds and the RX-01 could reach a top speed of around 140 mph.
 Much of the performance was thanks to the overall smaller and lighter nature of the RX-01 when compared to the FD RX-7.
 It weighed in at only 1100 kg, which reflected the different approach Mazda took for the RX-01 that was heavily influenced by the first-generation MX-5.
 The concept was fully-functional and was described in Top Gear's road-test as handling much like an MX-5, while being received largely positively in general.

 Inside, the RX-01 was described as having a 2+2 layout, though the rear seats could realistically only really be used for storage due to their complete lack of legroom.
 The 2+2 layout would end up being a core element of the FD's actual successor, the RX-8.
 Similar to the exterior, the RX-01 carried over small portions of the FD to its interior.
 The gauge cluster was the same, and the overall layout was fairly familiar.
 The colours of the interior were far bolder, with lots of red panels used to match the exterior colour accented by silver pieces and some carbon fibre in the centre console.
 While both the interior and exterior were distinctive (and depending on your opinion, quite good looking), neither has aged quite as well as the FD RX-7.

 The RX-01 project never advanced past the concept stage.
 In the aforementioned Top Gear review it appeared likely that production would be achieved, but for whatever reason this never panned out.
 The decision is largely believed to have been due to Ford's purchase of a large stake in Mazda at the time.
 As far as Ford was concerned, the MX-5's success meant there was no need for another Mazda sports car, and so the RX-01 was shelved.
 The concept was not in vain though, as the engine from the RX-01 continued to be developed by a skunkworks team of Mazda engineers over the next few years, before it eventually became the ‘RENESIS’ engine in the RX-8, fulfilling its aim as the FD's successor.